 - Data entry keyer

 Career outlook will depend on the specific job position.
-For example, according to the U.S. Bureau of Labor Statistics (BLS), opportunities for data entry keyers will decrease by 4% between 2014 and 2024, whereas the BLS predicts that opportunities for secretaries and administrative assistants will increase 3% in the same time period.
+For example, according to the U.S. Bureau of Labor Statistics (BLS), opportunities for data entry keyers will decrease by 23% between 2018 and 2028, whereas the BLS predicts that opportunities for secretaries and administrative assistants will decrease by 7% in the same time period.

 Continuing Education Information